-Based solely on projected activities and timelines, the Company expects that the earliest that a contingent milestone payment could conceivably be earned under the agreement with respect to AZD1446 is in the second half of 2014, in the amount of \$2,000,000 if a development milestone event is achieved.
-The likelihood that the Company will earn that milestone amount or achieve any particular milestone event with respect to AZD1446 in 2014 or in any future period is uncertain, and the Company may not earn any milestone amount or achieve any milestone event with respect to AZD1446 in 2014 or ever.
-The Company considers that each of the potential milestone events under the agreement with respect to AZD1446 would be substantive because the applicable criteria of its revenue recognition policy (see Note 2) would be satisfied.
+Based solely on projected activities and timelines, the Company expects that the earliest a contingent milestone payment could be earned under the agreement with respect to AZD1446 is in the first half of 2015, in which case the payment would be \$2,000,000 if a development milestone event is achieved.
+The likelihood that the Company will earn that milestone amount or achieve any particular milestone event with respect to AZD1446 in the first half of 2015 or in any future period is uncertain, and the Company may not earn any milestone amount or achieve any milestone event with respect to AZD1446 in the first half of 2015 or in any future period is uncertain, and the Company may not earn any milestone events under the agreement with respect to AZD1446 would be substantive because the applicable criteria of its revenue recognition policy (see Note 2) would be satisfied.